hayden0319/haydendesk/CRITICAL_FIXES_APPLIED.md

 **Next Actions:**
 - 🧪 Build and test the application
-- ⚙️ Configure the 5 backup servers
+- ⚙️ Configure the 5 standby servers
 - 🔒 Apply security hardening for production

 ---